-Investing in a package of universal child, disability and old-age benefit schemes at global average benefit levels could significantly reduce poverty in the region.
-Such a benefit package would reduce poverty by 42 per cent on average across the 19 countries for which household income and expenditure surveys are available.
-14 In many countries, a substantial poverty reduction impact could be achieved by a modest child benefit of 4 per cent of GDP per capita.
+Surveys are available.31 In many countries, a substantial poverty reduction impact could be achieved by a modest child benefit of 4 per cent of GDP per capita.
 The same benefit package would also reduce income inequality, narrowing the gap between the richest 10 per cent of the population and the poorest 40 per cent by 14 per cent on average.
 Children below the age of 18 would be the main beneficiaries.